aweijnitz/ornitho-de-monitor/README.md

     npm run serveTestFile

-### Manual Deployment of The Scraper in Cloud Run
+### Deployment of The Scraper in Cloud Run

-Make sure you have set the gcloud command to use your intended project first. ```gcloud config set project <YOUR PROJECT NAME>```

-    npm run buildCloudRunContainer
-    npm run deployCloudRunContainer
+Deployments are triggered by pushing code to the branch ```deploy```.

+    git checkout deploy
+    git merge master
+    git push

 ## Relevant links